-Eric wanted so badly to attend school with the other kids that he would sit on his front steps, lunchbox in hand.
+Eric wanted so badly to attend school that he would sit on his front steps, lunchbox in hand, watching the other children as they passed on their way to class.
 But for a few years, it appeared he might end up like so many Bahamians with special needs — languishing at home with loving but inexperienced caregivers, with little opportunity to socialize with his peers or explore his unique talents and abilities.

 In nearby Hope Town, however, Lyn Major and her husband Truman were facing a similar challenge.
 Their twin sons were struggling with developmental delays that could not be addressed by Abaco’s existing school system.